 - Clover Wonder Clips

 - Marking Pen (I like to use my Frixion Pen or a pencil)

 WATCH MY VIDEO TUTORIALS

 I have two videos available for the same pattern.
 The first video shows how to make a handmade face mask without the flexible nose wire and filter pocket, while the second video shows the additions of the flexible nose wire and filter pocket.
 Watch both and decide which option is best for you!

 Whichever style mask you decide to make, it is important to remember that handmade face masks will not prevent someone from becoming infected with COVID-19.
 They are approved by the CDC to be used as a last resort when all other PPE options have run out.
 Health providers experiencing shortages, who have handmade masks, can use them on lower-risk patients allowing N95s to be reserved for emergency cases.
-This post is in response to pleas from hospitals, first responders and essential workers for handmade masks.

 It is important that you wash your hands and practice social distancing.
 If you are a healthcare worker, first responder or essential worker – God Bless and protect you!